 You can remove echo and background noise, and also control gain where you need more power.
 Supports different recording formats like previously mentioned apps.
-The can be set to stop and start automatically based on the sound threshold to skip silence parts during the recording period.
+They can be set to stop and start automatically based on the sound threshold to skip silence parts during the recording period.

-Also Read: Top 10 Call Recording apps for Android
+Also Read: Top 10 Call Recording Apps for Android

 It comes with some playback options like volume boost, bass boost, and preset reverb.
 The last one is for listening to recordings as if you were sitting in a small room or a large hall.
 There is cloud sync and support for Google Drive and Dropbox.

 The Pro version will also allow you to record phone calls, both incoming and outgoing.
 You can set it to automatic or manual.
 You can set schedules to record audio setting the date, time, and even duration in advance.
 So the recording will begin with every lecture, meeting that you know you will be attending in the future.
 Even if you do forget about it.

 The free version is ad-supported while the paid version will set you back by $19.99 every year.